MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-onafterintermediatedocumentready-event.md

 ## Raised

-When the report runtime has generated an interndiate output artifact that be be removed when the final artifact have be created.
-This can occur when the application runs a SaveAs method, the user invokes one of the SendTo actions in the report request page or when the document is being printed using an extension printer or by using the web client print capability.
+When the report runtime has generated an intermediate output artifact that'll be removed when the final artifact have be created.
+This can occur when the application runs a SaveAs method, the user invokes one of the SendTo actions in the report request page, or when the document is being printed using an extension printer or by using the web client print capability.

 ## Syntax